 I’ve included some additional photos of the Modern Farmhouse vernacular below.
 These pictures have been collected over the years, as I’ve perused the web, and I save them to a folder on my computer for future reference.

-Addendum: Watching the 2018 Tour de France, which began in Brittany, it reminded me that the Modern Farmhouse style is not unique to the U.S. I may have inadvertently made it seem that way, but you will find the classic simple lines of a modern farmhouse all over Northern France, Belgium and Holland.
+Addendum: Watching the 2018 Tour de France, which began in Brittany, it reminded me that the Modern Farmhouse style is not unique to the U.S. I may have inadvertently made it seem that way, but you will find the classic simple lines of a modern farmhouse all over Northern Europe.
 And they are not new houses at all, some are very old.
 Simple rectangular shape, steep roof pitch, no roof overhangs.
 What makes a new modern farmhouse unique then, is the exterior finishes, which lean towards the industrial side of things.
 Corrugated metal, Corten, batt on board cementitious siding, reclaimed wood etc. I thought I should clear this up.
 For all I know the Modern Farmhouse style might have originated in Europe and then filtered over to the U.S. Many of the pictures I show above are actually houses in Europe.